 Private retail model still limited

-Since legalization began, Ontario was the only province to have only offer an online retail option until a small amount of stores opened April 1.
+Since legalization began, Ontario was the only province to only offer an online retail option until a small amount of stores opened April 1.
 However, with licenses still being limited in the province, the OCS website portal is still going to be the main option for consumers that don’t find themselves near a cannabis store.

 But as more licensed producers boost available supply more licenses are expected to be issued to open up more stores.
 Cannabis research firm BDS Analytics believes the industry in Canada could even see oversupply issues before the year is over, which could mean a flood of new stores opening.